vijayender46/vijayender46/README.md

 ### Hi there 👋
+Experienced front-end developer with a passion for crafting engaging user experiences.
+Skilled in HTML, CSS, JavaScript, and modern frameworks like React.
+Proven track record in delivering high-quality, responsive web applications.
+Strong problem-solving and collaboration abilities.
+When not coding, you can find me smashing shuttlecocks on the badminton court or hitting boundaries on the cricket field.
 <!--
 **vijayender46/vijayender46** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.